-Until recently, Washington State typically ended special education services for a student while they were 21 years old.
-Now that rule has changed, and these services are available to qualifying Washington students until they turn 22!
+Until recently, Washington State typically ended special education services for a student as soon as they they were 21 years old.
+Now that rule has changed, and these services are available to qualifying Washington students until the end of that school year!

 At this point, Washington law and the United States Individuals with Disabilities Education Act (IDEA) are not in agreement, and the Washington law may need to change.
 More information will become available over time.
 Still, the new ruling is especially important for students who are 21 years old at the end of this school year.